TobiasDrubba/PayFlow/README.md

-# WeAliPaymentOverview
+# PayFlow
-Creates a simple transaction overview from combined sources, WeChat and Alipay
+Creates a simple transaction overview from combined sources, WeChat, Alipay, Tsinghua Student Card.

+# Setup
+Copy the .env*_template files and rename them to .env*.
+Fill in the values.

 # Run
 `docker compose up`